pietheinstrengholt/rssmonster/README.md

 Copyright (c) 2015 Piethein Strengholt, piethein@strengholt-online.nl

-RSSMonster is an easy to use and open source rss reader, created as an alternatieve for Google Reader.
+RSSMonster is an easy to use and open source rss reader, created as an alternative for Google Reader.
 RSSMonster features a lightweight fluid responsive design.
 It uses the twitter boostrap framework, laravel lumen and is in written in jQuery, JavaScript and PHP.
 Several features are implemented such as marking as read when scrolling, manage feeds, json events, etc.